GLOBAL MARKETS-Dollar hits 7-month high on jobs data; oil slumps

 seven-month high, pushing oil prices lower, and short-term U.S.

-bond yields rose to their highest level in five years on Friday
+bond yields rose to their highest in five years on Friday after

 Non-farm payrolls increased 271,000 in October, the largest